 4. What About Digital Products?

 Crafts or other hand made items aren’t the only way you can make money online.
-You can also sell a digital product that still uses your creativity.
+You can also sell a digital products like printables that still uses your creativity.

 While you can use WooCommerce to sell these digital products, you can also use Send Owl.